-Map-AllReduce substitute the Map output processing (collect, spill, merge), Reduce task (shuffle, merge, execute, write), Merge task (shuffle, execute) and broadcast overhead with a less costly AllReduce operation.
+Map-AllReduce substitutes the Map output processing (collect, spill, merge), Reduce task (shuffle, merge, execute, write), Merge task (shuffle, execute) and broadcast overhead with a less costly AllReduce operation.
 The MapReduce job startup overhead can also be reduced by utilizing the information contained in the AllReduce transfers to aid in scheduling the tasks of the next iteration.

 Fault Tolerance

-When task level fault tolerance (typical mapreduce fault tolerance) is used and the All-Reduce communication step fails for whatever reason, it’s possible for the workers to read map output data from the persistent storage to perform the All-Reduce computation.
+When task level fault tolerance (typical map/reduce fault tolerance) is used and the AllReduce communication step fails for whatever reason, it’s possible for the workers to read map output data from the persistent storage to perform the AllReduce computation.

 The fault tolerance model and the speculative execution model of MapReduce make it possible to have duplicate execution of tasks.
-These can result in incorrect Map-AllReduce results due to the possibility of aggregating the output of the same task twice as Map-AllReduce starts the data reduction as soon as the first Map task output is present.
-For example, if a mapper is re-executed or duplicate-executed, then it’s possible for the All-Reduce to combine duplicate values emitted from such mappers.
+These can result in incorrect Map-AllReduce results due to the possibility of aggregating the output of the same task twice, as Map-AllReduce starts the data reduction once the first Map task output is present.
+For example, if a mapper is re-executed or duplicate-executed, then it’s possible for the AllReduce to combine duplicate values emitted from such mappers.
 The most trivial fault tolerance model for AllReduce would be a best-effort mechanism, where the AllReduce implementation would fall back to using the Map output results from the persistent storage (e.g. HDFS) in case duplicate results are detected.
 Duplicate detection can be performed by maintaining a set of map IDs with each combined data product.
 It’s possible for the frameworks to implement richer fault tolerance mechanisms, such as identifying the duplicated values in local areas of the reduction tree.

 Benefits